JannisBrodmann/Portfolio/README.md

-# Portfolio
+# Ken_Portfolio
-Create a github pages portfolio for data science projects
+A data science portfolio of Ken Jee.